HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 These numbers may look small, but they add up once you start processing larger payments.
 For example, if you send a $1,000 invoice and your client pays with a card, you'll pay $29.25 in fees.
 The same invoice paid by ACH costs $15.
 If you bill that amount 10 times per month, the difference between card and ACH fees is more than $140 monthly.

-The good news is, HoneyBook Premium users who process more than $500,000 annually can contact support to request discounted card rates.
-This helps larger businesses lower their overall costs, but most freelancers and small teams will still see payment fees as a major expense on top of the HoneyBook subscription.
+The good news is, HoneyBook Premium users who process more than $500,000 annually may be eligible to request discounted card rates.
+This helps larger businesses lower their overall costs, but I find most freelancers and small teams will still see payment fees as a notable expense on top of the HoneyBook subscription.

 Which HoneyBook plan should you choose?

-HoneyBook works most optimally when your plan matches your stage of business.
-The right choice depends on how many people are on your team, what tools you need, and how you manage payments.
+The right choice of HoneyBook plan depends on how many people are on your team, what tools you need, and how you manage payments.

 Choose Starter if you: